francescoGuglielmi/CV/README.md

  # Francesco Guglielmi

 I am a trainee Full Stack Developer at Makers.
-I always go the extra mile finding solutions and explainations, such as adopting an effective algorithm to schedule my colleagues rota or proposing a rebranding concept with the strategies to achieve a better service.
+I often bring new ideas to the team and my employers, such as adopting an effective algorithm to schedule my colleagues rota or proposing a rebranding concept with the strategies to achieve a better service.
 With my pragmatic approach to problems I look forward to achieve even more in the tech industry.
-I challenge myself by constantly leaning new things and continue to develop my skills as tecnologies and people progress.
-I believe this is the best way for anyone to become successful in their career.
+I challenge myself by constantly leaning new things and strive to continue to develop my skills, both human and technical.

 ## Projects